tobsirl/AWS-Certified-DevOps-Engineer/README.md

 IAM users are entities that you create in AWS to represent the people and services that you work with.
 You use IAM users to control authentication (sign-in) and authorization (permissions) to AWS resources in your account.
 IAM users can be grouped together into IAM groups and roles, and these IAM principals can be assigned permissions to create a logical grouping of users.

 IAM User are an identity used for anything requiring long-term access to AWS resources. e.g. a person, an application, or a service.

+#### Principal

+Person or application that can make a request to IAM to perform and action or obtain information.

+IAM users are required to authenticate with AWS before they can make requests to AWS services.
+Authentication is performed by signing in with a username and password or by using access keys.

+Authenticated Identity: IAM User, IAM Role, AWS Account Root User, Federated User

+Once authenticated, the user is authorized to perform actions and obtain information based on the permissions that are attached to the IAM user.

+IAM checks to see if the authenticated principal is authorized to perform the requested action or obtain the requested information.
+Authorization is performed by evaluating the policies that are attached to the IAM user.